-Stress testing is a performance testing technique in which a system is tested close to and even beyond its “breaking point”.
-It is intended to test the robustness of a system.
-Below are some of the things that we are able to measure by conducting a stress test.
+Stress testing is a performance testing technique used to test a system close to and beyond its “breaking point.”
+I’s intention is to test the robustness of a system.
+Below are some of the things that we can measure by conducting a stress test.

 - How well the system performs under extreme load.

 - How well the system’s error handling capabilities perform under stress.